 3. Poor Insulation

 Ever wonder why it feels cool downstairs and not upstairs?
 You may say “heat rises,” but there is another factor to consider: the Stack Effect.
-During the humid summer season, outside air enters your home through leaks in rim joist or ban boards of the house and pushes cooler air out through the cracks in top plates of walls and out the attic.
-The solution to this one is simple: Seal all attic electrical, plumbing and top plate penetrations, then insulate.
-Contact Anton’s to plug the holes in your home’s thermal envelope by investing in superior insulation.
+During the humid summer season, outside air enters your home through leaks in the rim joist or barnboard of the house and pushes cooler air out through the cracks in the top plates of walls and out the attic.
+The solution to this one is simple: Seal all attic electrical, plumbing, and top plate penetrations, then insulate.
+Contact Anton's Plumbing, Heating/Cooling & Energy Experts to plug the holes in your home’s thermal envelope by investing in superior insulation.

 4. Additional Considerations

 Whether it’s an oversized HVAC unit, ductwork issues, or insulation issues at play, humid air means more than an uncomfortable living space: it could potentially mean poor air quality.
 Humid air is a breeding ground for bacteria and allergens and can worsen health conditions and allergies.
-Consider installing an indoor air quality system from Anton’s and see how much difference clean, pure air can make this summer!
+Consider installing an indoor air quality system from Anton's Plumbing, Heating/Cooling & Energy Experts and see how much difference clean, pure air can make this summer!